 Moving home or buying your first home involves costs for a variety of services so it’s important to budget for these.

-The costs might include: mortgage application fees, property valuation or survey fees, legal fees, stamp duty and removal services.
+The costs include: mortgage application fees, survey fees, legal fees, stamp duty and removal services.

 First time buyers are usually defined as applicants that have never owned a property in the UK or abroad.

-It’s both exciting and daunting to start the journey to home ownership for the first time and many lenders have introduced schemes to help you.
+It’s both exciting and daunting to start the journey to buying your first home, and many lenders have introduced schemes to help you.
 Speaking with family and friends can be a good place to start but it is really important to seek expert advice.
 A G Mortgages Ltd will be able to answer all your questions, and support you throughout your journey, starting with understanding your needs, and letting you know how much you can borrow and how much it will cost.

 You’re moving home and might feel confident in your understanding of the process but what’s changed since you bought your current home?